ams-hackers/gbforth/docs/stack-effects.md

 # Stack effects

-While forth has no type system, it is convention to describe the stack effect of words in comments.
+While Forth has no type system, it is convention to describe the stack effect of words in comments.
 You will find these stack effects throughout the code base and in the documentation.